 - At the Scooba campus, call (662) 476-5085 to schedule a test date.

 To make payment arrangements, call the business office at (662) 476-5114.

 - Students should bring a current photo ID, an ACT-approved calculator and their receipt from the business office on test day.
-Students also need to know there Social Security number.
+Students also need to know their Social Security number.